nodecosmos/nodecosmos_server/charybdis/README.md

 This macro generates a new struct with same structure as the original model, but only with provided fields.
 It can be used to run **find** operations on records based on mandatory partition keys and provided clustering keys.

-📝 Partition key fields are required for **read** operations, while whole primary key fields are required for **update**, **insert** and **delete** operations!
+📝 Partition key fields are required for **read** operations while whole primary key fields are required for **update**, **insert** and **delete** operations!

 ```rust